There’s more to a laptop bag than simply being able to carry a laptop.

 What to Consider Before You Buy a Laptop Bag

 Finding the perfect laptop bag can be as overwhelming as finding the perfect pasta sauce.
 There are just so many options.
-Marinara, pesto, Alfredo, vodka, oil and garlic…Whoops, went off on a tangent there.
+Marinara, pesto, Alfredo, vodka, oil, and garlic…Whoops, went off on a tangent there.
 The point is there are so many laptop bags—and pasta sauces—to choose from.
-It can be overwhelming.

 The best way to combat overwhelm is to think through a few key considerations, which we’ve listed below.
 If you’re able to think through these points and clearly understand your needs, you’ll be well on your way to finding the perfect laptop bag for you.
 So, let’s get into it.

 It’s worth spending time figuring out the challenges of your commute and how your bag will meet those challenges.
 Take public transportation, for example.
-If you take the subway to work, school, or wherever else you want to bring your laptop bag, a challenge may be limited legroom and space.
-If that’s the case, you’ll want a bag that’s compact enough to not crowd your legs, annoy your seat partner, or accidentally whack people in the face while you’re standing.
-(Not to mention the fact that a whole person could probably fit in the space your gigantic hovering laptop backpack is taking up…)
+If you ride the subway to work, school, or wherever else you want to bring your laptop bag, a challenge may be limited legroom and space.
+If that’s the case, you’ll want a bag that’s compact enough to not crowd your legs, annoy your seat partner, accidentally whack people in the face while you’re standing, or take up a whole extra body’s worth of space.

 Or maybe you take a bus that has plenty of legroom, but your bus stop is over a mile away from your destination.
 You’ll want a bag that’s comfortable enough to carry that distance.